 Revisions of General & Curricular Information

-The general information and program description narrative pages are made available by the Catalog Editor via Acalog for all designated “Editors” of the appropriate administrative & department offices.
-Email instructions will be sent to Editors that will include a specified deadline for completing any necessary editing.
+The general information, program description narrative, and college/department pages are made available by the Catalog Editor via Acalog for all designated “Editors” of the appropriate administrative & department offices.
+Email instructions will be sent to “Editors” that will include specified deadlines for completing any necessary editing.

 Only curricular changes approved via Curriculog’s approval process will appear in Acalog.
 The Office of Academic Programs and Services will determine deadlines for each academic year’s curricular changes and will contact departments via email, which will include necessary instructions.
-Contact the University Curriculum Coordinator for more information.
+Contact the Catalog for more information.
 The APS website has additional information that can help with the Curriculog processes.
 Beginning fall 2020 curricular revision instuctions will also be available through Blackboard.